jonathanglasmeyer/ai-analysis-for-lichess/.ai/docs/ROADMAP.md

 - [ ]  Reddit, lichess forums
 - [ ]  Website

-### Technical/Quality
-- [ ]  Generate list of manual test cases
-- [ ]  Start automating them iteratively.

 ### Popup
-- [ ]  Invertiere die Analyse-Anzeige, indem du noch verfügbare Analysen anzeigst.
 - [ ]  Better pop-up UX & UI
+- [ ]  Show remaining credits and overall performed analyses

 ### Login / Token Transfer
 - [ ]  Handle a case where I did a migration once and then I'm logging in from another computer.
 Ensure that the tokens from this anonymous account don't override the tokens stored for the user account.
 If a migration happened at one point, they will not be the second migration.

+### Technical/Quality
+- [ ]  Generate list of manual test cases
+- [ ]  Start automating them iteratively.

 # Post-MVP Ideas
 - [ ]  Customizing prompt, Prompt Presets